YA2IR/C_lexer/README.md

 # About
 This is a lexer/tokenizer for the C programming language.
-It takes a C file as an input and produces the following pairs as output:
+It takes a C file as an input and produces the following (literal, token_type) pairs as output:
 ```
 // example1.c:
     int x = 1.f*0xAB;